 We see children with type 2 diabetes in our Type 2 Diabetes Program.

-As one of the largest pediatric diabetes centers in the North America, the Diabetes Program at Children’s provides comprehensive care to infants, children, adolescents and young adults with all types of diabetes, including:
+As one of the largest pediatric diabetes centers in the North America, the Diabetes Program at Boston Children’s provides comprehensive care to infants, children, adolescents and young adults with all types of diabetes, including:

 - type 1 diabetes